 Click "Play" to Listed the Article

 It’s pretty hard to describe how shocked people get when they see a rat in their house.
 It’s worse, and even embarrassing if a visitor informs you that you might have a rat problem.
 The idea of Ratatouille running around in your kitchen spicing up your favourite exotic French dishes might be cute, but in reality, rats are filthy and destructive, and worse of all, they can carry diseases.
 About fifty thousand people every year are bitten by rats.
 Their destruction doesn’t end in the kitchen; they destroy property and crops.
-That is why it is hard to stay calm when a rat swishes fast between your legs.
+That is why it is hard to stay calm when a rat swishes fast between your legs, call a professional rat exterminator Toronto immediately.

 Why do you get rats in your house?